Getting Started with the Solid MCP Server

 Custom Headers

-When using bearer token auth, you can attach custom headers to enrich Solid's MCP usage logs.
+When using management key auth (direct MCP via x-solid-management-key), you can attach custom headers to enrich Solid's MCP usage logs.
 Useful for tracing activity across agents and workflows.

 HeaderDescription